Nepal Earthquake Summit

 - Deepesh Duwadi, Colby-Sawyer College

-- Laurel Stavis, Assistant Provost for International Initiatives at Dartmouth
+- Laurel Stavis, Assistant Provost for International Initiatives, Dartmouth

-- 2:00-3:00pm, Swarnim Waglé and Mahendra Shrestha will participate in a town hall discussion.
+- 2:00-3:00pm, Swarnim Waglé and Mahendra Shrestha.
 Mahendra Shrestha is the Chief of Policy, Planning and International Cooperation Division, Health Ministry, Government of Nepal.

 This panel will describe a National Science Foundation-funded project, "Narrating Disaster: Calibrating Causality and Response to the 2015 Earthquakes in Nepal.”
 This project combines ethnographic and linguistic field methods to study the lived experiences of the 2015 earthquakes in three contiguous but differently impacted districts: Mustang, Manang, and Gorkha.
 Our research asks: 1) What do survivors and responders know about earthquakes based on their lifelong cultural and environmental experiences, and how can they explain them based on their cultural and linguistic resources?
 2) How do survivors and responders view their world through these earthquakes and their aftermath, particularly in terms of cause and consequence?
 Results of research will be compiled and made publicly available through the Tibetan and Himalayan Digital Library (www.thlib.org).
 At a global level, these materials will also reveal nuances about the relationship between humans and their social and physical environment, providing valuable perspectives on why and how people create and maintain their livelihoods in places and in ways where extreme environmental conditions are a constant and powerful presence.